JoshuaB-Coding/drone-ai/README.md

 - [ ] Allow for changing the size of the play area and scale everything with that
 - [ ] Improve graphics and add extra choices for backgrounds and drone
 - [ ] Display the current neural network setup on screen
+- [ ] Add sounds to the game to make it more fun to watch